3BMLabs/Blog/_posts/2023-01-06-FreeCAD-Blender-Open-Source-BIM - kopie.markdown

 Dutch Version is provided on the bottom of this page.

-# FreeCAD, Blender & Open Source BIM
+# FreeCAD, Blender & Open Source BIM test

 IMHO 2023 will be the year of the further development of Open Source BIM-software!